 This came as no surprise given Millennial consumer spending behavior indicates a high interest in experiences over physical goods, with this segment of 18-34 year olds more regularly investing in experiences like concerts, travel, and dining out than in new cars or trendy shoes.

 Millennials also enjoy crafting their own unique personal brand, leaning on hobbies, interests and their workplace to define their image.
-Heightened use of social media provides the outlet for bringing their personal brand to life, and experiential rewards more-so than physical goods provide the social currency they crave (growing their likes, comments and followers across social channels).
+Heightened use of social media provides the outlet for bringing their personal brand to life, and experiential employee rewards more-so than physical goods provide the social currency they crave (growing their likes, comments and followers across social channels).

 As we look ahead to more senior segments, we see that 60 percent of Gen Y employees also prefer experiences.
-Gen Y's increased household expenses (with small children, new home ownership, etc.) can mean a natural inclination towards monetary rewards, but Gen Y also values a much-needed break from the chaos.
+Gen Y's increased household expenses (with small children, new home ownership, etc.) can mean a natural inclination towards monetary employee rewards, but Gen Y also values a much-needed break from the chaos.

 Gen Y employees approaching their 40's can also run into the elusive mid-life crisis.
 Employees are taking a step back and assessing their career choices and their general path in life, and reprioritizing their future needs.
-Experiential rewards like the music lessons, photography workshops, yoga and meditation retreats (as offered in the Blueboard rewards catalog) provide a great outlet for Gen Y employees to reconnect with their interests and passions, and take some much-needed "me time".
+Experiential employee rewards like the music lessons, photography workshops, yoga and meditation retreats (as offered in the Blueboard rewards catalog) provide a great outlet for Gen Y employees to reconnect with their interests and passions, and take some much-needed "me time".

-A recent Gen Y Blueboard reward recipient wrote in after redeeming her reward for a staycation that she shared with her husband:
+A recent Gen Y Blueboard reward recipient wrote in after redeeming her employee reward for a staycation that she shared with her husband:

 "I must admit I was skeptical at first, I really just wanted cash as we are buying a house and thought it would be put to better use there.
 I was so wrong.
 Getting away from all the drama was exactly what we needed."